What is Restaurant as a Service?

 It’s the independent operators that can reap the benefits of VACs

-The opportunity for RaaS companies is huge right now.
+The opportunity for restaurant as a service companies is huge right now.
 While the big chains may seem more suited to create and launch these virtual concepts themselves, it’s the independent operators (which still represent half the restaurant space) that can reap the benefits of an additional, digital-only restaurant concept.
 And it’s the RaaS solutions that will help prop independent operators up on this digital journey.

 “When we see the emergence of a real value-providing concept like RaaS solutions, it makes us hopeful for the future of our industry.”